SubhabrataDas/Blox-Assessment/README.md

    This process is synchronised using a [Saga Manager](https://docs.axoniq.io/reference-guide/v/3.1/part-ii-domain-logic/sagas).
 This takes care also of reverting the coins back to the previous state in case validations fail.
 The orders can be checked in the [order page](http://localhost:8080/order-status) page

-5. Finally customer can go to the ledger and check the transactions done by the customer.
+5. Finally customer can go to the [Ledger](http://localhost:8080/get-customer-legder) and check the transactions done by the customer.
 This provides a summary of the transactions and the final state of the payments.
    This also tracks the number of coins in the customers possession.
+Since the operations requires the customer id, you might be asked to go the customer screen and click login for the customer for whom the operation is done.
+   In case there is only one customer, clicking the login is not required.